Supporting Equality and Diversity

 Bowmer & Kirkland is committed to being an equal opportunities employer in accordance with the key requirements of the Equality Act 2010.
 The characteristics that are protected by the Equality Act are embedded in the company’s ‘Equal Opportunities and Dignity at Work Policy’ .
 Employment policies, procedures and entitlements are contained in the ‘Employee Information Handbook’ , that is regularly updated and available to all staff on the company’s intranet site.
 To help monitor equal opportunities all new applicants are invited to complete an ‘Equal Opportunities Form’ , to help provide data on the characteristics that are protected by the Equality Act.

-We already employ a significantly more diverse workforce in respect of gender compared with the national average of only 12% of women employed in construction services.
+We already employ a more diverse workforce in respect of gender compared with the national average of women employed in construction services.
 Much of this increase is evident in the number of professionally qualified women working on our construction projects as Surveyors, Construction Managers and Engineers.
 The proportion of female to male employees who are currently on training courses at University and Colleges is significantly higher than our average figures and therefore our number of female employees is likely to continue to rise in forthcoming years

 Respect for Human Rights